 When these struggles started monarchs did not have the financial resources to fund activities so far from their lands so they relied on privateers to do their fighting.
-Privateers were civilians that had a monarch's legal permission (Charter) to attack, raid and seize assets from a particular nation in a particular area. ^[1] Privateers would base their operation(s) from the safety of ports authorized in their particular charter.
+Privateers were civilians that had a monarch's legal permission (Charter) to attack, raid and seize assets from a particular nation in a particular area.
+Privateers would base their operation(s) from the safety of ports authorized in their particular charter.
 During this time frame one nation's privateer was another nation's pirate.
 When nations became rich enough to fund military actions in the area, the use of privateers was abandoned.
 The nations still fought each other for new world riches, but now with military officers leading the struggle.

 Military officers heavily influenced the monarchs in deciding where particular stronghold would be located and which area should or should not be improved.
 After decades of struggle, a pattern of fortified locations emerged which is still apparent centuries later.
-Although hundreds of fortifications were built in the new world during the colonial era, only a few of these emerged as strategically significant.
+Although hundreds of fortifications were built in the new world during the colonial era, only a few locations emerged as strategically significant.

-I will attempt to identify a few strategic Spanish colonial era fortifications, provide a short historical overview and in general terms explain their significance.
-I relied heavily on statements located within reference material available during my research period and is not intended to be an in depth study of a particular fortification, nation or even time frame.
+I will attempt to identify the most strategic Spanish colonial era fort locations, provide a short historical overview and in general terms explain the forts and areas strategic significance.
+I relied heavily on statements located within reference material available during the research period and is not intended to be an in depth study of a particular fortification, location, nation or even time frame.
+In this edition I have included important colonial era forts located along the Pacific Coast of the Americas.
 Hopefully it will provide basic information and inspiration for others to further research this topic.